Last updated January 20, 2021.

 What is the 5 Star State Certification Program?

-The 5 Star State Certification Program enables businesses that meet enhanced safety guidelines in qualifying counties to open at greater capacity.
+The 5 Star State Certification Program enables businesses that meet enhanced safety guidelines in qualifying counties and municipalities to open at greater capacity.

 The voluntary program recognizes businesses that have gone above and beyond to keep their communities safe.

-Each county can decide whether to implement the 5 Star State Certification program.
+Each county or municipality can decide whether to implement the 5 Star State Certification program.

 - Qualified LPHA director